 - (a) In Cahill, Judge Thornton was really not impressed with the economics of the transaction.
 He asked: - (1) Were these arrangements actually intended to provide liquidity decades from now, or were they intended merely to eliminate the cash surrender value from decedent's estate?
 (2) The guaranteed return (3%) on the investment in the policies appears to be lower than the interest rate on the loan decedent used to purchase the policies (one month LIBOR plus 1.14%); taking into account all of the economic facts and circumstances, would this arrangement actually be capable of providing liquidity decades from now?
 How much liquidity, in present valued terms (i.e. valued to the date of execution)?
 At what cost, in present valued terms?
 And (3) why was an arrangement intended to provide liquidity potentially decades from now funded with a loan that required a balloon payment of the entire principal amount after only five years?
 That is, if decedent was acting as a prudent business person, why did he fund a long-term obligation with a short-term loan?
-Because such questions remain, summary judgment is inappropriate with respect to whether decedent's transfer of \$10 million was part of a bona fide sale.

-(b) Many of these questions would have been eliminated or diminished if there had been no borrowing.
+Because such questions remain, summary judgment is inappropriate with respect to whether decedent's transfer of \$10 million was part of a bona fide sale. - (b) Many of these questions would have been eliminated or diminished if there had been no borrowing.
+And compare the borrowing in Levine discussed in paragraph f(4)(c) above.